iTzAlver/BaseNet-API/README.md

 # Basenet Api Package - 0.1.0

-This package implements an API over Keras and Tensorflow to build Deep Learning models easily.
-It implements a GUI that allows us to research in the Correlation Clustering problem.
+This package implements an API over Keras and Tensorflow to build Deep Learning models easily without losing the framework flexibility.
+BaseNet API tries to implement almost everything from a few lines of code.

-## Features

-* Feature 1:
-* Feature 2:
-* Feature 3:

 ## About ##